eformat/openshift-sidecar-logger/README.md

 Configurable Constraints:

-* Some duplicate log entries may be sent (using `oc log --since-time` is used for batch log collection)
+* Some duplicate log entries may be sent (using `oc log --since-time` is used for batch log collection) which is accurate to `seconds` only.
 * The sidecar collects logs approximately every `sleep_time` seconds.
 There is some variable amount of time based on processing time and actual sidecar sleep time that is factored into log collection time.

+Features:

+* Takes into account sending time in seconds to minimise duplicate log entries
+* SIGTERM is handled to take into account `terminationGracePeriodSeconds` which defaults to 60 seconds.
+Graceful termination and startup requires more fine tuning.

 ## Usage